mmwillingham/iac/openshift-automation/day_2/kustomize/cert-manager/README.md

 INGRESS=$(oc -n openshift-ingress get service/router-custom-domain-ingress -ojsonpath="{.status.loadBalancer.ingress[0].hostname}")
 # NOTE: Be careful with "*.${DOMAIN}" If you are using wildcard, you could end with "*.*.extapps.bosez-20240710.o5fq.p1.openshiftapps.com"
+# For wildcards, the result should be: *.extapps.bosez-20240710.o5fq.p1.openshiftapps.com
+# NOTE: This creates a CNAME.
+The default *.apps is an A alias.

 cat << EOF > "${SCRATCH}/create-cname.json"
 {
   "Comment":"Add CNAME to custom domain endpoint",